zaccharieramzi/hoag/README.md

 ## Reproducing Figure E.1., Bi-level optimization

-Figure E.1. can be reproduced by running the `main_plots.py` script, after changing the `appendix_figure` variable to `True`:
+Figure E.1. can be reproduced by running the `main_plots.py` script:

 ```
-python main_plots.py
+python main_plots.py --appendix_figure
 ```

 By default, the results will be re-computed and saved each time.
-If you want to use the results saved from a previous run, you can change the variable `reload_results` to `False` in the script.
+If you want to use the results saved from a previous run, you can use the `--no_recomp` flag.
-If you want to run a test run without saving the results, you can change the variable `save_results` to `False` in the script.
+If you want to run a test run without saving the results, you can use the `--no_save` flag.

 In this case, the raw results are the same as for Figure 2., so you can use these.